Packing for a liveaboard doesn’t have to be difficult or bulky! In fact, it’s pretty easy! Here’s everything you need to know to do it right!

 C-cards: Bring your card for the highest level you’re certified for.
 And don’t forget your Nitrox card if you have one.

 Dive Insurance: Many liveaboards won’t let you dive without insurance.
 We recommend DAN insurance.
-At a minimum, we recommend travel insurance that covers diving, like the Explorer policy from World Nomads.
+But at a minimum, we recommend traditional travel insurance that covers diving, like World Nomads.

-Log book: You don’t have to bring your book.
-You can write it down and record the dives later.
-But if you want the liveaboard company stamp in your book, bring it.
+Log book: If you want the liveaboard company stamp in your book, bring it.
 We have a three-ringed dive log, so we just bring a few pages along with us.